 Many of my successes are attributable to clients who had the courage to persevere in the face of enormous governmental power.
-Below are examples of successful representations in the public record within the last five years:
+Below are recent examples of successful representations in the public record:

 No. 20-50192, 2021 WL 4891991 (9th Cir.
 2021) - Based on venue defects, the Ninth Circuit reversed my client’s conviction and 30-year sentence for conspiring to deal in surface to air missiles.